Skip to content

 University Work

-An immersive XR experience for a real client (dissertation), a tool lending platform built as a team, and a rendering pipeline written from scratch in OpenGL.
+An immersive AR experience for a real client (dissertation), a tool lending platform built as a team, and a rendering pipeline written from scratch in OpenGL.

 Dissertation